Oscilloscopes

 Channels section of the large panel.

-A frequency chart opens underneath the large panel time chart.
+A frequency chart opens below the time chart of the large panel.

 -